-Each time you staircase the minimum additional share you can buy is 10% and the maximum is the percentage of the unowned equity (i.e. the share you need to buy to get to 100%
+Each time you staircase the minimum additional share you can buy is 10% and the maximum is the percentage of the unowned equity (i.e. the share you need to buy to get to 100% ownership).

 You will need to pay for a valuation to be carried out by an independent chartered surveyor.
-The outcome of the valuation will share.
+The outcome of the valuation will determine how much you pay for the additional share.
 As property values tend to change over time it is unlikely that the total property value will be the same as when you initially bought your share in the property.

-You will need to instruct a solicitor to act on your behalf (for a fee), and you will also need to obtain any equity reduces and your rent will also reduce accordingly.
+You will need to instruct a solicitor to act on your behalf (for a fee), and you will also need to obtain any additional mortgage if necessary.